 Our low bake spray booth is serviced regularly and we only use good quality paint and materials to ensure the paintwork will last.
-We don’t do cheap blow over type paintwork on our full restorations as average paintwork on top of good metalwork lets the vehicle down.
+We don’t do cheap paintwork as average paintwork lets a vehicle down.

 On show standard paintwork we spend more time prepping the none visible areas such as the inner arches and underside.
 Once the vehicle is painted we sand the texture from the paintwork and re lacquer the exterior of the vehicle before a full wet sand and machine polish for the best possible finish.